 Generally, payment standards are not updated during interim recertifications.
-For exceptions to this policy, see policies on Changes in Household Composition, and Rent Increases to Owners, and below: See policy on HUD Waiver: Updating Payment Standard Schedules & Payment Standards.
+For exceptions to this policy, see policies on Changes in Household Composition, Rent Increases to Owners, and below:

 If a household on a triennial reexamination cycle has an interim increase in contract rent in which the new approved gross rent exceeds the prior effective payment standard, then the payment standard will be updated to the current applicable payment standard at the time of that interim reexamination.